 Download the checklist (PDF 120KB)

-Causes
+Causes of endometriosis

 Backwards (retrograde) menstruation

 When you have a period, blood flows out of your vagina.
 But it can also flow backwards along your fallopian tubes into your pelvis.
 In 90% of women, the blood, which contains endometrial cells, is absorbed or broken down.
-But in some women, endometrial tissue grows outside the uterus, which can cause a range of symptoms.
+But for some women, endometrial tissue grows outside the uterus, which can cause a range of symptoms.

 Family history